wunderwuzzi23/blog/content/posts/2020/husky-ai-threat-modeling-machine-learning.md

     ]
 ---

-This post is part of a series called "Machine learning for pen testers" to help pen testers and security engineers learn more about AI/ML.
-Click the tag "huskyai" or visit the [overview section](/blog/posts/2020/husky-ai-walkthrough/).
+This post is part of a series about machine learning and artificial intelligence.
+Click on the blog tag "huskyai" to see all the posts, or visit the [overview section](/blog/posts/2020/husky-ai-walkthrough/).

 In the [previous post](/blog/posts/2020/husky-ai-building-the-machine-learning-model/) we walked through the steps required to gather training data, build and test a model to build "Husky AI".